AdobeDocs/experience-manager-forms-cloud-service.en/help/setup-forms-cloud-service.md

 >[!NOTE]
 >
-> June 2020 release does not support using an AEM Forms as a Cloud Service instance to create forms.
-You can use AEM Forms as a Cloud Service instance to store, manage, and publish adaptive forms and use a local development environment to create an adaptive form.
+> June 2020 release does not support using an AEM Forms as a Cloud Service developer instance to create forms.
+You can use AEM Forms as a Cloud Service instances to store, manage, and publish adaptive forms and use a [local development environment](setup-local-development-environment.md) to create an adaptive form.
 You export adaptive forms and related assets from the local development environment to AEM Forms as a Cloud Service environments for publishing.

 ## Prerequisites {#prerequisites}